gtank/docker-cfssl/README.md

 Cloudflare's [cfssl](https://github.com/cloudflare/cfssl) in a Docker container.

-Defaults generate an ECDSA-384 certificate.
+Defaults generate an ECDSA-384 CA root and leaf certificates for example.com.